 Accounts Payable—Amounts owed on the basis of invoices or evidence of receipt of goods and services, and payables for amounts owed for other than goods and services from suppliers.
 Included in this category are the following: accrued salaries, rents, interest payable on borrowings, refunds payable, disbursements in transit, funded accrued annual leave, and unbilled costs of contractors under the constructive delivery concept (provided the amounts are used as part of the agency's accounting system).

 Borrowing Authority—A type of budget authority that permits an agency to incur obligations and make payments for specified purposes from the proceeds of borrowed funds.
-It may be definite or indefinite in nature (see the definitions for definite and indefinite budget authority).
+It may be definite or indefinite in nature (see subsections 4225.30 through 4225.50 for more information on definite and indefinite budget authority).
 Borrowing authority may be one of the following types:

 Cashier Fund—Cash held at personal risk kept on hand by authority of the Secretary, and not deposited into Treasury’s General Account, to make change and miscellaneous cash payments, and for other authorized purposes.
-(See also, Imprest funds USSGL Accounts & Definitions.)
+See also Imprest Fund, USSGL Accounts & Definitions.

 Cash Held Outside of the Treasury—Funds under the custodial responsibility of federal government agencies and/or their employees, officers, or agents that are deposited in non-Treasury general accounts.
-(Refer to I TFM 2-3400.)
+Refer to TFM Volume I, Part 2, Chapter 3400.

-Central Accounting Reporting System (CARS)—As of March 21, 2015, the Central Accounting Reporting System (CARS) is the central accounting System of Record for the Department of the Treasury, Bureau of the Fiscal Service.
+Central Accounting Reporting System (CARS)—The Central Accounting Reporting System (CARS) is the central accounting System of Record for the Department of the Treasury, Bureau of the Fiscal Service.

 Closed Account—An account for which obligated and unobligated balances have been withdrawn and canceled.